hackerb9/tokenize/README.md

 ## Abnormal code

-The `tokenize` script always uses the tandy-sanity program to clean up the source code, but one can run tandy-tokenize directly to purposefully create abnormal, but valid, programs.
+The `tokenize` script always uses the m100-sanity program to clean up the source code, but one can run m100-tokenize directly to purposefully create abnormal, but valid, programs.
 These programs cannot be created on genuine hardware, but **will** run.